Gu-Youngfeng/MarkDownEditor/mdfiles/betterDescription.md

 - An incorrect choice of source may result in the all too common **negative transfer phenomenon**.

 - A small difference in performance measure can lead to a large rank difference and **vice-versa**.

+### 2018/07/07

+- **In a nutshell**, the intuition behind such functions is that it is not necessary to try all configuration options.